itme-brain/ldv/README.md

 It automates the setup of development environments for various programming languages and frameworks.

-> Note: This project is actively under development, and we plan to add support for more languages, frameworks, and options in the future.
+> Note: This is actively under development, and I plan to add support for more languages, frameworks, and options in the future.

 ## Requirements